Lukáš Zima: Romania

 After the expiration of his deal with VVV-Venlo, Zima joined Romanian club Petrolul Ploiești on 20 June 2023.
 In his debut campaign, he made 39 Liga I appearances and kept the second-most clean sheets (12, shared with Adnan Golubović).

-FCSB

 On 17 October 2024, fellow Liga I team FCSB agreed a deal in advance for the transfer of Zima in the winter transfer window.
 He signed a three-year contract for a fee worth €250,000 plus bonuses.

-Zima made his debut on 13 March 2025, starting in a UEFA Europa League round of 16 match against Olympique Lyon, which ended in a 0–4 away defeat (1–7 loss on aggregate).
-His only Liga I appearance occurred in the final 1–1 away draw with CFR Cluj on 23 May, securing him a league champion medal.
+Zima made his FCSB debut on 13 March 2025, starting in a UEFA Europa League round of 16 match against Olympique Lyon, which ended in a 0–4 away defeat (1–7 loss on aggregate).
+His only Liga I appearance of the season occurred in the final 1–1 away draw with CFR Cluj on 23 May, securing him a league champion medal.

+On 17 June 2026, after appearing sparingly during his stint at FCSB, Zima returned to Petrolul Ploiești as a free agent.